 In the 17th century, Italian artists used this technique to the extreme.
 The strong contrast between the light and dark areas of their images created an almost spotlight-like effect.
 These artists called the technique tenebrismo or tenebrism.

 Chiaroscuro is also a technique in which the artist draws on mid-value colored paper, and then adds highlights and shadows with colored pencils or other media.
 Leonardo Da Vinci used this technique to draw his self-portrait.
 He used one white chalk and one dark red chalk.
 Other artists used gouache (paint that is similar to water color, but is opaque) for the white highlights and dark ink for the shadows.

 Have your children make their own chiaroscuro drawings on colored paper.

-1. Before class print out the Apple Outline (Available to members.) onto a mid-value piece of colored paper.
+1. Before class print out the apple outline onto a mid-value piece of colored paper.

 2. In class have your children identify the different values from the "Match the Value in the Picture" Activity #2 above.